kheil44/arabic/Hadiths_Random.md

 ---

+#### 🕋🕋🕋🕋🕋🕋🕋 Random 🕋🕋🕋🕋🕋🕋🕋🕋🕋🕋🕋

+**Ādam — First Nabī**: The first prophet created by Allāh and directly spoken to, receiving guidance for himself and his descendants.
+**Nūḥ — First Rasūl**: The first messenger sent with a mission to call a disbelieving people back to worship of Allāh alone.

+#### 🕋🕋🕋🕋🕋🕋🕋🕋🕋🕋🕋🕋🕋🕋🕋🕋🕋🕋

+---

 #### There were not many poeple in Mekkah during time of our Prophet Mohammed ﷺ

 #### _Remember this is especially true when they moved to Abysnia time and such_